Incident DetailsCause of Death:

 The officers were unaware that the suspect had just attempted to kill his boss.
 When the officers arrived they were both shot.
 Although mortally wounded, Patrolman Little and a railroad employee were able to subdue the suspect.

-Patrolman Stephenson was survived by his wife, son and daughter.
+Patrolman Stephenson was survived by his wife, son, daughter, parents and brother.

 The Pennsylvania Railroad Depot, at 930 North E Street in Richmond, was built in 1902 and is a contributing building within the Richmond Railroad Station Historic District, developed between 1853 and 1915, and roughly bounded by the Norfolk Southern Railway tracks, North Tenth Street, Elm Place, North D Street and Fort Wayne Avenue.
 The district was added to the National Register of Historic Places on October 8, 1987 and listed on the Indiana Register of Historic Sites and Structures on July 23, 1987.